Data-driven verification and synthesis of stochastic systems via barrier certificates: Data-driven Safety Verification

 the condition \eqref{eq:variance_2} can be established by having a bound on $f_a(\cdot)$ and bounds on moments of the noise $w$.
 For instance, in the case of one-dimensional systems (\payam{i.e.,} $n=1$), we have $\mathrm{B}(b,x) = \sum_{\iota=0}^{k} b_{\iota} x^{\iota}$ and the variance of $\mathrm{B}(\cdot)$ can be expanded as follows:

 This means the variance can be bounded using upper bounds of $f_a(\cdot)$ and moments of $w$. \end{remark}

 As it can be seen from Theorem~\ref{theo:empirical}, higher number of samples $\hat{N}$ is needed in order to have a smaller empirical approximation error $\delta$, and to provide a better confidence bound.
 In fact, $\hat{N}$ and $\delta$ are required to solve the SCP\textsubscript{$\scriptscriptstyle N,\hat{N}$} in \eqref{eq:SCN2}.
-Later in the next section, we show how the value of $\beta_s$ affects the total confidence concerning the safety of the stochastic system.
+Later in the next section, we show how the value of $\beta_s$ affects the total confidence concerning the safety of the stochastic system. \begin{remark} Note that our results presented in this paper are valid for any choice of the probability distribution $\pr$ \Ali{with its support being the state set $X$ that satisfies a regularity assumption formulated in the next section (cf.~Assumption~\ref{ass:G}).
+This assumption holds for a wide range of distributions including uniform, truncated normal, and exponential distributions.} From the algorithmic perspective, this distribution affects the collected data points $x_i$ and the optimal solution of the SCP\textsubscript{$\scriptscriptstyle N$}.
+The confidence formulated in our paper is also with respect to this distribution.
+We choose $\pr$ to be a uniform distribution in the case study section. \end{remark}